14 April, 2017

 There is some evidence that asbestos could be a contributing cause of certain breast cancers, although studies have shown mixed results.
 One reason for this uncertainty may be the small number of women who have had occupational asbestos exposure.

-An association between asbestos and breast cancer was indicated by a study that examined the mortality of asbestos factory workers in London, which found a slightly elevated incidence of breast cancer mortality in female asbestos factory workers (4).
+A link between asbestos and breast cancer was indicated by a study that examined the mortality of asbestos factory workers in London, which found a slightly elevated incidence of breast cancer mortality in female asbestos factory workers (4).
 Earlier studies investigating the number and presence of asbestos fibres in lung tissue samples taken at a London hospital found an increased prevalence of asbestos in samples from women who had breast cancer (5).
 A more recent Finnish study found occupational asbestos exposure was associated with increased breast cancer risk, but only in post-menopausal women (6).
 However, in a 2009 Australian study, over 3,000 women from a town—home to an asbestos manufacturing company until 1966—were compared to the general population, and while ovarian and cervical cancer rates were slightly higher in those that lived near the factory, breast cancer rates were not (7).

-How women may be exposed to asbestos today
+How women may encounter asbestos

 All types of asbestos were banned in the UK in 1999, but any structure built or refurbished before then (especially between the 1950s and mid-1980s) may still have asbestos.
 Even if a house has older asbestos materials, this does not mean it poses a danger.
 It is only risky if it has deteriorated or gets damaged, exposing the fibres, which can become airborne.
 Possible sources of asbestos in older homes include insulation around heating systems, cement water tanks, ducts, plumbing, electrical wires, siding materials, and ceiling tiles.